openocd-org/openocd/README.macOS.md

   LDFLAGS=-L/opt/local/lib CPPFLAGS=-I/opt/local/include ./configure [options]

-See README for the generic building instructions.
+See README.md for the generic building instructions.

 If you're using a USB adapter and have a driver kext matched to it, you will need to unload it prior to running OpenOCD.
 E.g. with Apple